Hi! My name is Chelsea. I’ve been Dr. Damron’s vet tech for several years now.

 Just ASK!
 That’s why we are here!

 This is probably one of the toughest questions any pet owner will face with senior pets.
 It is by far one of the hardest questions we are asked as veterinary professionals.

 Sometimes this is the case.
-Other times, however, it’s not that easy of an answer.
+Other times, however, it’s not an easy answer.

 Our best piece of advice on this subject is to evaluate their quality of life.
 Is she eating and drinking sufficiently?
 Can he go to the bathroom on his own?
 Is she maintaining her weight?
 Is your pet happy?